A first-timer’s guide to Italy’s most cinematic region — from mountain marvels and mirror-like lakes to alpine towns that feel like Wes Anderson sets!

 Image Credits: The Gap Decaders

-For one of Europe’s most scenic drives, follow the SS241 from Bolzano to Cortina d’Ampezzo.
+For one of Europe’s most scenic drives, follow the S$241 from Bolzano to Cortina d’Ampezzo.
 It winds through alpine villages, dense forests, and high mountain passes.
 Highlights include Passo Pordoi (great for a pit stop and short cable ride!) and Lago di Fedaia, a turquoise lake set beneath glacier peaks.

 🌲 Lakes & Nature:

-6. Paddle at Lago di Braies (Braies Valley, South Tyrol)
+7. Paddle at Lago di Braies (Braies Valley, South Tyrol)

-Image credits: The Twirling Traveler
+Image Credits: The Twirling Traveler

 It’s probably the most photographed lake in the Dolomites, and it gets crowded fast.
 Arrive before 8 AM for the clearest water, quietest views, and best chance to rent a traditional wooden boat.
 Rowing across this glacier-fed lake is peaceful and photogenic, especially with the mountains towering behind you.
 Boat rental usually runs from May to October, but be sure to check online for the latest updates.